-Students will learn about food preparation, menu planning, nutritional requirements, and dietary management.
-Coursework combines classroom study as well as practical experience planning nutritional programs and preparing nutritious meals.
+Dietary aide classes can culminate in professional certificate or an associate's degree in nutrition and dietetics.
+These programs are widely available at two-year community colleges and vocational schools.
+Students will learn about food preparation, menu planning, nutritional requirements, and dietary management in dietary aide classes.
+Coursework combines classroom study and practical experience planning nutritional programs and preparing nutritious meals.
 Special focus may be given to how one's diet can support a healthy immune system, optimal growth and development, and athletic performance.
+Course topics will include:

 Nutrition and Food

 In the beginning dietary aide course Nutrition and Food, students examine the relationship between food and nutrition for both children and adults.
 They examine how sound nutrition affects an individual's mental, physical, and emotional health.
 Some lectures focus on the affect nutritional choices have on children's growth and the ability to learn.
 Recent developments in the field are also discussed; how nutrition research can change our perception of which foods are healthy and which should be avoided is discussed in detail.

 The research-based intermediate-level Concepts in Nutrition course, gives students the opportunity to study nutrition concepts in sports nutrition and disease management.
 They examine the role of good nutrition in managing cardiovascular disease and diabetes.
 Students learn to modify diets to meet the needs of individuals based on their various health concerns, and, in the case of athletes, their rigorous schedules.
 This course also examines how vitamins and fast food affect overall nutrition.